medibloc/panacea-incentivized-testnet/fund-aggregator/README.md

 # Fund Aggregator

-This Go application reads a genesis JSON file and aggregate total funds of each account.
+This Go application reads a genesis JSON file and aggregates total funds of each account.

 Funds can exist as the following formats:
 - Available